ElementsProject/lightning/doc/STYLE.md

 ### Changelog Entries in Commit Messages

-We are maintaining a chanelog in the top-level directory of this project.
+We are maintaining a changelog in the top-level directory of this project.
 However since every pull request has a tendency to touch the file and therefore create merge-conflicts we decided to derive the changelog file from the pull requests that were added between releases.
 In order for a pull